egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout.md

 checking against the `/usr/share/vim/vim81/syntax` for any already-taken prefix letterings.

-We will start all syntax identifiers with `named`.
+Let us start all syntax identifiers with `named`.
 I re-used `named` as I had intended to replace it.

 Mapping Keywords to Syntax Identifier